kivy/kivy/doc/sources/guide/widgets.rst

 Traversing the Tree
 -------------------

-The Widget class instance's :data:`~kivy.uix.widget.Widget.children` list property contains all the children.
+The Widget class instance's :attr:`~kivy.uix.widget.Widget.children` list property contains all the children.
 You can easily traverse the tree by doing::

     root = BoxLayout()